24215 South Oakwood Boulevard, Sun Lakes, Arizona 85248

-Because Sun Lakes was completed more than 10 years ago, only resales are available.
+Only resales are available.
 Homes range in size from roughly 1,000 square feet to 3,500 square feet.
 Attached villas come clustered in units of four.
 Most have two bedrooms, two baths, and a garage.
 Larger villas may include a den.

 All three current associations have an activities director to help manage events, groups, and excursions.
 Five clubhouses, four 18-hole golf courses, three 9-hole courses are a few the diversions available.
 There are also pools, tennis courts, trails, and stocked fishing lakes.

 Sun Lakes is minutes from shopping, libraries, health care providers, and casinos.
-Chandler's award winning recreation department supports a long list of pools, parks, and programs.
+Chandler's award-winning recreation department supports a long list of pools, parks, and programs.
 The city's center for the arts supports music, dance, and theater.

 Chandler Regional Medical Center is accredited by the Joint Commission.